My Journey Into International Events

 I kept in touch with the LAB 5 team throughout the past year, and told them I was interested in moving to London.
 Upon arrival, I met up with the team, and started work the very next week.
 I certainly hit the ground running, with my first event within three weeks of arriving.
 This was based at the St Pancras Hotel in London, hosting the Northern European finals for the Bacardi Legacy Global Cocktail competition.
 One of the many countless things I love about working in overseas events, is being able to experience new venues; unlike anything you would ever see in Sydney.

 I then ended up hosting tours in London for international guests, visiting some of the most highly acclaimed bars in London, and recently returned from San Francisco after working on the Bacardi Legacy Global Cocktail Competitions finals.
 It has certainly been a rollercoaster after only being in London for two months!

 The third final tip that I can give for anyone interested in the crazy world of events, is to always treat everyone you meet in the industry as your potential employer.
 It only takes that one contact to give you the golden opportunity!

-Postscript: since writing this post, Alicia has landed a role as Placemaking Assistant at Knight Dragon in London.
+Postscript: since writing this post, Alicia has landed a role as Events and Placemaking Associate at Knight Dragon in London.
 Knight Dragon is creating a new and vibrant district on London’s Greenwich Peninsula including the development of an event calendar.